 Good quality tool for starting fires.
-Creates a spark easily.
-Includes a small compass.
+Creates a spark easily thanks to the full magnesium rod.
 Paracord attached.
-Handle doubles as an emergency whistle.
+The handle doubles as an emergency whistle.
 Lightweight and compact.
+Included compass on the handle is a nice addition.

 The compass is a small button compass and not the most reliable compass ever.

 Quality flint rod and striker.
 Large, secure grips.
-Includes emergency whistle, waterproof tinder storage container.
-Provides up to 8000 strikes.
-Connecting lanyard makes sure you don't lose the two pieces.
+Includes emergency whistle and waterproof tinder storage container.
+Provides up to 8,000 strikes.
+Connecting lanyard makes sure you don't lose the two pieces and makes it easy to attach to a pack.

 Plastic components are not very durable.
 Tinder storage department is very small.

 Affordable and effective.
-Works in bonfires, grills and stoves.
+Works in bonfires, grills, and stoves.
 Naturally made from recycled wood chips and wax.
 The pack comes with 144 starters.
 Burns a big flame.
 Burns long enough to catch other wood on fire.
+Doesn't add flavor to food on the grill.

 Sometimes a chemical smell is present when these starters burn.